 The Three AEF Pillars:

-The American Eagle Foundation’s mission is divided into what we call the three AEF pillars: conservation, education, and rehabilitation.
+The American Eagle Foundation’s mission is divided into what we call the three AEF pillars: conservation, education, and protection.
 This page will provide an overview of each of these with additional information found throughout our website.
-If you would like to support the AEF’s mission, please check out our membership page or contact us!
+If you would like to support the AEF’s mission, please check out our Donation page or contact us!

 The U.S. Fish and Wildlife, state agencies, conservation groups, and like-minded individuals must all do their part in protecting the bald eagle.
 One might say, “I know there are Federal and State laws in place to protect eagles, but what can I, as an individual, do to help?”

 Actions include, but are not limited to the following:

 - Protect eagle habitats.
 Notify your local state wildlife agency if you notice a disturbance of an eagle nest habitat area by an individual or a corporation.

 - Keep safe distances from their nests and roost site so as not to disturb eagles.